Seteco/Somorrostro/Configuration.md

 hostname|auto-detected|The hostname of the computer running netdata. history|3600|The number of entries the netdata daemon will by default keep in memory for each chart dimension.
 This setting can also be configured per chart.
-Check **[[Memory Requirements]]** for more information. config directory|`/etc/netdata`|The directory configuration files are kept. plugins directory|`/usr/libexec/netdata/plugins.d`|The directory plugin programs are kept. web files directory|`/usr/share/netdata/web`|The directory the web static files are kept. cache directory|`/var/cache/netdata`|The directory the memory database will be stored if and when netdata exits.
+Check **[[Memory Requirements]]** for more information. config directory|`/etc/netdata`|The directory configuration files are kept. plugins directory|`/usr/libexec/netdata/plugins.d`|The directory plugin programs are kept.
+This setting supports multiple directories, space separated.
+If any directory path contains spaces, enclose it in single or double quotes. web files directory|`/usr/share/netdata/web`|The directory the web static files are kept. cache directory|`/var/cache/netdata`|The directory the memory database will be stored if and when netdata exits.
 Netdata will re-read the database when it will start again, to continue from the same point. log directory|`/var/log/netdata`|The directory the log files are kept.
 Check **[[Log Files]]** for more information.